basho/basho_docs/content/riak/kv/2.1.3/developing/usage/search.md

 Extractors are modules in Riak that accept a Riak value with a certain content type and convert it into a list of fields that can be indexed by Solr.
 This is done transparently and automatically as part of the indexing process.
-You can even create your own [[custom extractors|Custom Search Extractors]].
+You can even create your own [custom extractors](/riak/kv/2.1.3/developing/usage/custom-extractors).

 Our current example uses the JSON extractor, but Riak Search also extracts indexable fields from the following content types: